Athens Hashers running with the

 Wessex GM Mr. Beaky takes the circle

-The colourful hasher has now changed into
+The colourful hasher has now changed

 another costume to decorate the main circle.